lobvh/nyc-taxi-analysis/README.md

 This project was first meant to serve as a playground to learn Apache Spark by exploring its various functionalities and understanding the theory behind it, but furthermore scaled to analysis project since some excercises *sparked* (get it?) my interest to further investigate and understand the data.

-NYC Taxi data is a collection of all the trips done in February / 2021.
-In one of the excercises I had to calculate the "the most common pickup-dropoff pair" and it turns out that it is the one occured in the same zone of NY:
+This NYC Taxi dataset is a collection of all the trips done in February / 2021.
+In one of the excercises I had to calculate the "the most common pickup-dropoff pair" and it turns out that is the one occured in the same zone of NY:

 ```
 +------------+------------+---------+